The Dark Side of LLMs: Agent-based Attack Vectors for System-level Compromise: LLM Sensitivity Analysis

 \section{LLM Sensitivity Analysis}

-To conduct a comprehensive evaluation of the intrinsic security properties of LLMs, we performed a sensitivity analysis to assess how susceptible LLMs are to variations in both command-pipe syntax and message formulation.
+To perform a comprehensive evaluation of the intrinsic security properties of LLMs, we conduct a sensitivity analysis to assess how susceptible LLMs are to variations in both command-pipe syntax and message formulation.
 This process mirrors the typical behavior of an adversary, who iteratively crafts different input combinations to discover the most effective path to their goal.

-Our objective was twofold: (i) to determine whether certain command sequences can evade the model’s built-in safety mechanisms by avoiding detection as malicious;(ii) and to evaluate the degree to which individual prompt messages can mislead the model into performing unintended actions, diverging from its intended functionality.
+Our objective was twofold: \begin{inparaenum} [(i)] \item to determine whether certain command sequences can evade the model’s built-in safety mechanisms by avoiding detection as malicious; \item and to evaluate the degree to which individual prompt messages can mislead the model into performing unintended actions, diverging from its intended functionality. \end{inparaenum} We designed three distinct pipes and two different message types, thus \textit{evaluating each model during each attack using six unique malicious prompts}.
+See appendix~\ref{sec:appendixB} for more details about malicious command pipe and messages.